jblindsay/whitebox-tools/README.md

 - ***LeeFilter***: Performs a Lee (Sigma) smoothing filter on an image.
 - ***LineDetectionFilter***: Performs a line-detection filter on an image.
 - ***LineThinning***: Performs line thinning a on Boolean raster image; intended to be used with the RemoveSpurs tool.
-- ***MajorityFilter***: Assigns each cell in the output grid the most frequently occuring value (mode) in a moving window centred on each grid cell in the input raster.
+- ***MajorityFilter***: Assigns each cell in the output grid the most frequently occurring value (mode) in a moving window centred on each grid cell in the input raster.
 - ***MaximumFilter***: Assigns each cell in the output grid the maximum value in a moving window centred on each grid cell in the input raster.
 - ***MeanFilter***: Performs a mean filter (low-pass filter) on an input image.
 - ***MedianFilter***: Performs a median filter on an input image.